The Voyeurs: Production

-In September 2019, it was announced Michael Mohan would direct the film from a screenplay he wrote, with Greg Gilreath and Adam Hendricks serving as producers under their Divide/Conquer banner, and Amazon Studios distributing.
+In September 2019, it was announced that Michael Mohan would direct the film from a screenplay he wrote, with Greg Gilreath and Adam Hendricks serving as producers under their Divide/Conquer banner, and Amazon Studios distributing.
 In November 2019, Sydney Sweeney, Justice Smith, Natasha Liu Bordizzo and Ben Hardy joined the cast of the film.

 Principal photography began on October 29, and concluded in early December in Montreal, Canada.

 Release

 The Voyeurs was released on September 10, 2021, on the Amazon Prime Video streaming service.
-This film's streaming performance had exceeded Amazon Studios' expectations.
+This film's streaming performance exceeded Amazon Studios' expectations.

 Critical response

 The film received mixed reviews from critics, who compared it unfavorably to its forebears in the voyeuristic thriller genre, such as Rear Window (1954) and Body Double (1984).
 On Rotten Tomatoes, The Voyeurs holds a 45% approval rating based on 38 reviews, with an average rating of 5.7/10.
 On Metacritic, the film has a weighted average score of 54 out of 100, based on 9 critics, indicating "mixed or average reviews".

-In a negative review for the Chicago Sun-Times, Richard Roeper described The Voyeurs as a "salacious and wildly implausible story that holds our interest for a while before flying off the cliff and into an abyss of creepy, ludicrous and ultimately ridiculous twists and turns".
+Writing for the Chicago Sun-Times, Richard Roeper called The Voyeurs a "salacious and wildly implausible story that holds our interest for a while before flying off the cliff and into an abyss of creepy, ludicrous and ultimately ridiculous twists and turns".
 Nick Schager of Variety was also critical of the film, which he found "plays like rehashed leftovers cooked up for young viewers who've never seen any of its superior inspirations", such as Rear Window.
-In the San Francisco Chronicle, G. Allen Johnson felt Michael Mohan's script was "pedestrian" and unfavorably compared his direction to that of David Lynch and Brian De Palma.
-"One suspects they would have a bit more fun and taken us further down the moral rabbit hole," Johnson explained, "And the sex would have been better too."
+In the San Francisco Chronicle, G. Allen Johnson called Mohan's script "pedestrian" and unfavorably compared his direction to that of David Lynch and Brian De Palma.
+"One suspects they would have a bit more fun and taken us further down the moral rabbit hole", Johnson wrote.
+"And the sex would have been better too."

-On the other hand, Charles Bramesco of The Guardian was more appreciative of The Voyeurs.
-In a four-out-of-five star review, he wrote that the film was "the real deal, an ideal cocktail of funny, diabolical and perverted", and a timely update of Rear Window.
-"At last, an homage that dares to ask," Bramesco quipped, "what if Grace Kelly had been able to give the wheelchair-bound Jimmy Stewart a hand job the first time they both looked in on his neighbours across the way?"
+Charles Bramesco of The Guardian was more appreciative of The Voyeurs.
+In a four-out-of-five star review, he called the film "the real deal, an ideal cocktail of funny, diabolical and perverted", and a timely update of Rear Window.
+"At last, an homage that dares to ask", Bramesco quipped, "what if Grace Kelly had been able to give the wheelchair-bound Jimmy Stewart a hand job the first time they both looked in on his neighbours across the way?"